RVVandana/bluemix-automated-toll-booth/README.md

         4) Selected Plan - Choose 'Entry'.
         5) Click CREATE to create the dashdb service instance.

 Step 4: After creation of the service, go back to dashboard.Now you can see the dashDB service added to your space.
-Click the service and click the launch button and you can see your newly created dashDB service home page.
+Click the service and click the "Open" button and you can see your newly created dashDB service home page.

 Step 5: In the dashDB service home page, under the Side Menu, under the Connect -> Connection information,
 	    You can see your dashDB Host name,Database name,user id and password.